 She has recently served as a strategist and facilitator for SmithBucklin, an association management company, supporting associations on their diversity, equity, and inclusion journeys.

-Sharon’s career has focused on opportunities to be a change leader and storyteller in New York, Los Angeles, and Washington, D.C., having previously worked as a documentary television/film producer and actor for over a decade prior, including work on several series for The History Channel, Discovery Channel and Animal Planet.
-In recent years, Sharon has also served as a change leadership consultant, facilitator and executive coach with clients in the non-profit and for-profit sectors, including Salamander Resort & Spa, Professional Retail Store Maintenance Association and PRSM Foundation.
+Sharon’s career has always focused on opportunities to be a change leader and storyteller in New York, Los Angeles, and Washington, D.C., having previously worked as a documentary television/film producer and actor for over a decade, including multiple television series for The History Channel, Discovery Channel, and Animal Planet.

-Sharon has earned the Certified Association Executive (CAE) designation, an Executive Certificate from Georgetown University in Organizational Consulting and Change Leadership and her B.F.A. from the State University of New York, Purchase College, graduating Magna Cum Laude.
-Sharon is a member of the American Society of Association Executives (ASAE) and is an ASAE Diversity Executive Leadership Program Scholar (DELP).
+Sharon has earned the Certified Association Executive (CAE) designation from the American Society of Association Executives (ASAE), an Executive Certificate from Georgetown University in Organizational Consulting and Change Leadership, and her B.F.A. from the State University of New York, Purchase College, graduating Magna Cum Laude.
+Sharon was named a Leader of Distinction by DigitalNow and is a proud ASAE Diversity Executive Leadership Program alumnus.

 Sharon enjoys giving back to the communities that have nurtured her, serving as a volunteer and instructor for ASAE for their CAE prep course, Foresight Works Advisory Council, Association Management Professional Advisory Council, and as Strategic Partnerships Chair for the Chesapeake Bay Organizational Development Network.
 Sharon currently serves on the Global Think Tank for the Institute of Association Leadership and is a Board member for Safe and Sound Schools.